a-almazyad/saudi-iban-generator/README.md

 ---

+## 🧪 Testing & Bundling

+Run `npm test` to execute the Jest suite.
+Helper modules in `src/` are CommonJS files used primarily for these tests.

+To make the credit card generator available in the browser, run `npm run build`.
+This bundles `src/creditCard.js` to `public/creditCard.js` and exposes a global `CreditCard` object.

+---

 ## 🤝 Contributing

 Contributions are welcome!
 If you have suggestions, improvements, or bug fixes, please fork the repo and open a pull request.